 Ticks are excellent vectors for disease transmission.
 They are second only to mosquitoes as vectors of human disease, both infectious and toxic.

-They can transmit a wide variety of pathogens, including bacteria, protozoans and viruses to humans and animals.
+They can transmit a wide variety of pathogens, including bacteria, protozoans and viruses to humans and other vertebrates.